leonardodls/chapter2-balance-sheet-parts/assets/public/LO1_Analyze_a_Transaction/02_Transaction_Issue_Stock_to_Stockholders.md

 The balance sheet reflects a $20,000 increase to the asset, Cash, and to stockholders’ equity, Common Stock.
 The statement of cash flows, financing, is increased by $20,000.

 ## Test your understanding

-All the following transactions are in reference with each other.